 This $1,500 annual award is generously supported by the Renee and Leslie Hull Fund at the Baton Rouge Area Foundation.
 The 2019 recipient will be recognized at LSU’s Distinguished Faculty Awards Ceremony on Wednesday, May 1, 2019 at the Lod Cook Alumni Center from 3 p.m. to 5 p.m.

 2019: Kristen Kelsch, School of Architecture, College of Art & Design

 2018: Harold Toups, Cain Department of Chemical Engineering, College of Engineering

 2017: Marybeth Lima, Department of Biological & Agricultural Engineering, College of Engineering

 2016: Marsha Cuddeback, School of Interior Design, College of Art & Design

-- Any faculty member actively engaged in the CxC program, and who has not previously received this award, is eligible.
+- Any faculty member—tenured, tenure-track, or non-tenure track—who is actively engaged in the CxC program, and who has not previously received this award, is eligible.

 - LSU OAA allows faculty to apply for only one of the following awards per year: Communication across the Curriculum Outstanding Faculty Award, LSU Foundation Distinguished Faculty Award, LSU Alumni Association Rising Faculty Research Award, LSU Alumni Association Faculty Excellence Award, LSU Foundation Distinguished Faculty Teaching Award, Tiger Athletic Foundation President’s Award, Tiger Athletic Foundation Outstanding Instructor Award, H.M.
 “Hub” Cotton Award for Faculty Excellence, Brij Mohan Distinguished Professor Award, Outstanding Service-Learning Faculty Award, David J. Kriskovich Distinguished Professorship, Tiger Athletic Foundation LSU Discover Undergraduate Research Mentor Award.